lukegreaves5/virtual_drafting/README.md

 <h1> Content Engine </h1>

-<p>A small web application for automating BDI's email campaign drafting, registrant, panel, sales, and client communications.
-This documentation assumes the reader has only a basic understanding of HTML and no development experience.</p>
+<p>A small web application for automating BDI's email campaign drafting, registrant, panel, sales, and client communications. <b><b>This documentation assumes the reader has only a basic understanding of HTML and no development experience.</p>

 <div>
 <h2 style="width:100%;text-align:center"> Before you start </h2>